robertparkala/100-days-of-code/log.md

 SPOTLIGHT SECTION

 Inside the main area and it’s always good to have a main area because of semantic HTML.
 We have a div section called spotlight and inside there a div container to hold the content and keep it from stretching too far, that has a h2 title and a div columns area.
 Now with the spotlight area we have 3 items and each of the product item sections consists of a link tag, image and a p tag.

+**Link to work:** Check my GitHub @robertparkala, Twitter @thelunarcoder and Instagram @thelunarcoder !
+Everything's active :)

+Day 33: November 29, 2020

+**Today's Progress**: Worked on the Our Product section added further resets and styled the container, button and hero title

+**Thoughts:**

+OUR PRODUCTS SECTION
+We’re adding the our-products section with a div container and we’re adding articles that are more so self-contained pieces of information on a page and it could link to another full page that could have an article on it for example.
+We’re adding the class of product and adding modifier classes later and each  class will have its own title, paragraph and a link.
+FURTHER RESETS
+We’re using a different font family, also adding a different line height and with the images we’re applying the max-width and a display block.
+And we’re also setting the margin to 0 regarding h1, h2, h3, p.
+STYLING THE CONTAINER
+Now with the mobile first approach things will be a little different but regardless we’re setting the width to 85% so that prevents things from touching the sides.
+But you could do this with padding instead as well.
+Also, we’re adding the max-width 1040px and could be the same in em’s as in 65em that means 65x16px means 1040px.
+STYLING THE BUTTON
+Now, we’re adding the display: inline-block because otherwise the padding would overlap with the preceding paragraph text.
+Also, because anchors are default inline and we can add a margin to it as well.
+Also, we’re adding a hover and focus properties so that the button will scale larger, have a slight opacity and a transition effect.
+HERO TITLE
+Now, we can see that with the clamp() the title is shrinking a little, caps out at one point even though my screen is getting bigger.
+So, the smallest it can be is 3rem, the largest it can be is 4.5rem and in between it is going to grow at the rate of 5vw + 1rem.
+It’s a nice way to handle some responsive typography.
+With the hero title, we’re adding in text-transformation uppercase and with the hero section we’re placing the text in the center, giving it a lot of padding.
+We’re placing a big background image there with a radial gradient and a backup background color of 222.